jackcolvin7/jack_colvin_projects/README.md

-# 🌌 Welcome to My GitHub
+# Welcome to My GitHub!

 This repository is organized into two main folders based on my interests and academic background: